Nuclear Weapons

 Will the ban treaty create a global prohibition on nuclear weapons, creating a legal obligation on all States to eliminate their nuclear arsenals?

-Or will the nuclear-armed States and their allies be forced by the political weight of this global majority to join the ban treaty, abandon nuclear deterrence and eliminate their nuclear weapons?
+Will the nuclear-armed States and their allies be forced by the political weight of this global majority to join the ban treaty, abandon nuclear deterrence and eliminate their nuclear weapons?

-And finally, if neither of the above is true, and the nuclear-armed and reliant States remain outside the treaty, are there other ways the ban treaty can be used to have an impact on them?
+Or, if none of the above are true, and the nuclear-armed and reliant States remain outside the treaty, are there other ways the ban treaty can be used to have an impact on them?

 Let’s consider these questions objectively.